k-vinogradov/favink/README.md

 ![Transition Life Cycle](https://github.com/k-vinogradov/favink/raw/master/docs/images/lifecycle.svg?sanitize=true)

-Making of transition triggers the following methods and invokes the related handlers (if they have been implemented in the class):
+Making of transition triggers the following events and invokes the related handlers (if they have been implemented in the class):

 - `after`